DanielHartUK/UK-Train-Boards/README.md

 # UK Railway Stations Information Boards
 This project plans to recreate passenger information boards used in UK railway stations.
-A PHP server is required (with PHP JSON and SOAP), as well as a [National Rail LDBWS token](http://realtime.nationalrail.co.uk/OpenLDBWSRegistration/).
+A PHP server is required (with PHP JSON, cURL and SOAP), as well as a [National Rail LDBWS token](http://realtime.nationalrail.co.uk/OpenLDBWSRegistration/) or [RealTimeTrains API](http://api.rtt.io) access.

 ## Known Issues
 - No favicon is currently set.